The Learner's Mindset

 Photograph what catches your eye.

-You don't need to know why it caught your attention.
+You don't need to explain why.

 Not yet.